survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 ## Alternate Ways to Match Files

-`test` combined with `include` or `exclude` to constrain the match is the most common way to match files.
+`test` combined with `include` or `exclude` to constrain the match is the most common approach to match files.
 These accept the data types as listed below:

 * `test` - Match against a RegExp, string, function, an object, or an array of conditions like these.
 * `include` - The same.